outaagunga/documentation/strategy-forex.md

 #### **Step 1: Identify the "Overextension" (The Setup)**

-* **Identify the "Climax" Free Bar**: Look for a candle entirely outside the bands that occurs while the opposite Bollinger Band shows loss of expansion, defined as: ta.change(oppositeBand, 2) * (isShort ?
-1 : -1) <= 0.
+* **Identify the "Climax" Free Bar**: Look for a candle entirely outside the bands that occurs while the oppositeBand shows loss of expansion, defined as: ta.change(oppositeBand, 1) * (isShort ?
+1 : -1) <= 0.1 * ta.atr(14).
 This ensures the opposite band is either flat or curling inward, confirming the volatility expansion has peaked. **Note**: To prevent signal clustering in flat markets, a new setup on the same side is only valid if the price has touched the Middle SMA or the Opposite Band since the last trade.

-* **For a Short trade**: The Low of the bar must be greater than the Upper Band.
+* **For a Short trade**: The Open and Close of the bar must be greater than the Upper Band.
-* **For a Long trade**: The High of the bar must be less than the Lower Band.
+* **For a Long trade**: The Open and Close of the bar must be less than the Lower Band.
 * **State Control (The Latch)**: Use a persistent Boolean (e.g., isEligible) that sets to true upon touching the Middle SMA/Opposite Band.
 Reset to false if a trade executes or a Free Bar appears on the opposite side.
 If price crosses the Middle SMA without a trigger, the setup is invalidated only if the bar closes on the opposite side of the SMA.
 This ensures the setup remains valid if the reversal takes several bars to materialize.

 * **Confirm the "Gap":** There should be visible "daylight" or white space between the Bollinger Band and the candle's nearest wick.